 When can I claim compensation?

 You can claim compensation if you can prove that someone else is to blame for your accident.
-Most claims must be brought within three years of the accident.
+In most cases a personal injury claim must be brought within three years of the accident.
 If the accident was more than three years ago, you may be too late.
+In medical negligence cases, you will need to bring the claim within three years of the medical error or when you reasonably became aware of that error.

 Do I have to pay you to represent me?